 When Should You Visit Montana?
 We Break It Down By Season

-They’re not necessarily wrong; however, we think there are amazing things to see and experience in Montana year-round!
-The best time to visit depends entirely on what type of experience you’re looking for.
+So the answer to the best time to visit Montana is that it depends entirely on what type of experience you’re looking for.

-In general, average high temperatures (F) in the late summer climb into the 80s, and average low temperatures in winter are in the teens.
-However, it’s not uncommon for there to be snow in June and September at higher elevations or for a day to start sunny and warm only to change to sleet and snow later in day.
+It’s also not uncommon for there to be snow in June and September at higher elevations.
+And all Montanans will be quick to tell you it’s not unheard of for a day to start sunny and warm only to change to sleet and snow later in day.

 Because of this, no matter what time of year you visit Montana, you’ll want to make sure you have multiple layering options for clothes to adjust to quickly changing weather.